College campus with students

 Cost Comparison

-Cloud AI vs. Island Mountain for a University Department
+Cloud AI vs. an On-Premise Deployment for a University Department

 The cloud transmits student records to commercial servers.
 The hardware keeps everything on campus.